Which ever diet you choose, Going Hybrid can offer important weight management benefits compared to many other diets:

 I will continue to keep you posted as more results and testimonials roll in.

 Tackling the issue of rebound weight – the Metabolic Advantage

 One of the main problems associated with dieting is that the body responds to a low intake of calories by reducing its metabolic rate, which means it burns fewer calories.
 This is because it thinks it is starving – which, of course, it is, in a way – and does everything it can to conserve the fat you so badly want to shift.
 As a result, conventional dieters find it increasingly difficult to lose weight even as they eat fewer and fewer calories.
 An even bigger problem is that they eventually regain any lost weight because they cannot remain on very low calories forever.
-They pile on the pounds as soon as their calorie intake increases because their metabolism is still at rock bottom.
+They pile on the pounds as soon as their calorie intake increases because their Metabolism is a term that is used to describe the chemical reactions that take place within the body’s cells.
+The body gets the energy it… is still at rock bottom.

 Cara Ebbeling and her colleagues at the Children’s Hospital in Boston reached the conclusion that low GL diets are metabolism friendly.
 They assigned volunteers to one of three ‘maintenance’ diets – (1) conventional low fat, (2) low GL diet (3) ketogenic – in the aftermath of a successful weight-loss programme.
 Then they monitored the three groups’ resting energy expenditure (the number of calories you burn while doing nothing) and total energy expenditure (what you burn doing nothing plus what you burn during physical activity).